sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

 1. In your BTP Cockpit go to your subaccount, choose Services and the Instances and Subscriptions.

-2. In your Instances and Subscriptions home page, scroll down to your Environments, choose the line "Kyma Environment" and click on three dots `...`.
-Choose "Go to Dashboard".
+2. On your Instances and Subscriptions home page, scroll down to your Environments, choose the line "Kyma Environment," and click on the three dots `...`.
+Then, choose "Go to Dashboard."

 3. Your Kyma Dashboard opens.
 You are on the "Cluster Details" home page.